libffcv/ffcv/README.md

   which turn out to be a problem everywhere from neural network training to linear regression.
 This means that:

-    (a) FFCV can be introduced into any existing training code in just a few lines of code (e.g., just swapping out the data loader and optionally the augmentation pipeline);
+    - FFCV can be introduced into any existing training code in just a few lines of code (e.g., just swapping out the data loader and optionally the augmentation pipeline);
-    (b) you don't have to change the model itself to make it faster (e.g., feel free to analyze models *without* CutMix, Dropout, momentum scheduling, etc.);
+    - you don't have to change the model itself to make it faster (e.g., feel free to analyze models *without* CutMix, Dropout, momentum scheduling, etc.);
-    (c) FFCV can speed up a lot more than just neural network training---in fact, the more data-bottlenecked the application, the faster FFCV will make it!
+    - FFCV can speed up a lot more than just neural network training---in fact, the more data-bottlenecked the application, the faster FFCV will make it!

   See our [Getting started]() guide, [Example walkthroughs](), and [Code examples]() to see how easy it is to get started!